 Dental bonding is used to change the color and shape of teeth.
 When providing dental bonding treatment, we use a bonding material that can also be color-matched to natural teeth.

 Tooth bonding helps to cover and protect teeth from further damage.
-When compared to options such as porcelain veneers, tooth bonding is a more economical treatment option that also helps to restore the dental structure.
+Compared to porcelain veneers, tooth bonding is a more economical treatment option that helps restore the dental structure.
 Patients can receive tooth bonding in just one visit to our dental office.

-Another benefit is the fact that bonding can treat a wide variety of dental issues, both cosmetic and restorative.
-Since it can be color-matched to the shade you want, it’s a good choice for whitening teeth that are unresponsive to traditional teeth whitening methods.
+Another benefit is that bonding can treat various dental issues, both cosmetic and restorative.
+Since it can be color-matched to the shade you want, it’s a good choice for whitening teeth unresponsive to traditional teeth whitening methods.
 It’s malleable, so it can be used to reshape misshapen teeth and close gaps between the teeth.

-For restorative purposes, it’s an ideal way to treat chipped or broken teeth.
-It’s molded to go with the shape of your teeth, making it look natural as the rest of your teeth.
+Dental bonding is an ideal way to treat chipped or broken teeth for restorative purposes.
+We mold it to match the shape of your teeth, making it look as natural as the rest.
 If you’re hesitant to get a permanent restoration, dental bonding provides a temporary solution.
-It can be reversed and lasts around 8-10 years, so you can decide if this is something you want to have more permanently.
+You can reverse it, and it lasts around 8-10 years, so you can decide whether to have this more permanently.

-Before any restorative or cosmetic treatment, you’ll have a consultation with the dentist to discuss if dental bonding is the right option for you.
-We’ll talk to you about the issues you’re having and what your end goal is.
-A thorough oral exam will be done and we’ll discuss your budget to make sure you get the right treatment for you.
+Before any restorative or cosmetic treatment, you’ll consult the dentist to discuss whether dental bonding is the right option for you.
+We’ll talk to you about your issues and your end goal.
+We’ll perform a thorough oral exam and discuss your budget to ensure you get the right treatment.

 Tooth Bonding Treatment